The Importance of a Plumbing Inspection Before You Buy a House

 You’ve found the perfect home for your family and you’re ready to put in an offer within your budget.
 You’ve had a building inspector out to check everything and even a pest inspection to make sure there isn’t a history of termites or other creepy crawly infestations.

 Have you missed anything?

 You have!
 Most people assume that a building inspection also covers the plumbing of a property but that isn’t always the case.

 Benefits of a Getting a Full Plumbing Inspection

 Before moving into, or even putting an offer on a new home, it’s important to get a plumbing inspection for a number of reasons – the most obvious being to bring yourself some peace of mind that everything is running smoothly for when you and your family settle down.

-A plumber will investigate your new home and look for a number of things including leaks, the use of inferior or faulty materials and even signs of unlicensed plumbing works that can lead to issues with your insurance and potential safety hazards.
+A plumber will investigate your new home and look for a number of things including leaks, blocked drains, the use of inferior or faulty materials and even signs of unlicensed plumbing works that can lead to issues with your insurance and potential safety hazards.

 This inspection will save you money because you’ll learn early on what changes will need to be made to your new home’s plumbing or identifying issues before they become costly – saving you time but also money!
-If there’s an issue with your water heating, it’s best to find this out before those cold winter morning roll around!
+If there’s an issue with your hot water system, it’s best to find this out before those cold winter morning roll around!